Promoting reconciliation and integration through safe mediation (PRISM)

 Run by the British Red Cross, ArtsEkta, Corrymeela and the Irish Red Cross, the PRISM project helped celebrate diversity in post-conflict Northern Ireland.

-The project, which ran from March 2018 to March 2021, brought together people from different cultural backgrounds to make connections with people from their own and other communities.
+The project ran from March 2018 to March 2021 and brought together people from different cultural backgrounds.
+Together, the made connections with people from their own and other communities.

 This included Protestant and Catholic communities in Northern Ireland as well as people from different ethnic origins.